 The last time this highly invasive plant was seen in the Potomac was in the 1920s.
 The water chestnut grew rapidly from a small patch, and by 1933, thick mats of it covered more than 10,000 acres of the Potomac River from Washington to near Quantico, Va.
 The U.S. Army Corps of Engineers mechanically harvested the plants through 1945 at a cost of nearly $3 million (in 1992 dollars).
 They continued hand harvesting until the mid-1960s.
 We’re hoping to prevent that from happening again.

-In addition to its reputation as a prolific spreader, this particular invasive plan can cause several problems for the environment and recreational activities.
+In addition to its reputation as a prolific spreader, this particular invasive plant can cause several problems for the environment and recreational activities.
 The seedpods have hard half-inch-long spines, which are sharp enough to penetrate shoe soles and large enough to keep people off beaches.
 Large mats of the nuisance plant can make boating almost impossible.
 Additionally, as the water chestnut leaves fan out, they block sunlight from reaching native bay grasses, which provide critical habitat for native fish and bird and help to maintain and improve water quality

 Odenkirk and Rybicki assembled a team of 30 volunteers from DGIF and USGS, George Mason University (GMU), Pohick Bay park staff, Virginia Master Naturalists, and local hunters, fishers, and boaters to assist in removing the plants and collecting scientific information about the plant.
 Participants waded through the water and removed 751 bushels of plants weighing over 3.6 tons.
 The discarded plants were placed into piles for onsite composting in the park.